09 Aug Hong Kong Travel During the Protests: A Guide

 1. How safe is Hong Kong?

-Even now, Hong Kong is probably one of the safest cities in the world.
+Even now, Hong Kong is still one of the safest cities in the world.
 We have an extremely low crime rate.
 Although the media focus is on the sensational clashes between police and protesters, keep in mind that Hong Kong is not a war zone.
 Guns that shoot real bullets are rare in Hong Kong (they’re illegal for civilians to own).
-No one has been killed during 11 weeks of protests that have included peaceful mass demonstrations of up to 2 million people.
+No one has been killed during 4 months of protests that have included peaceful mass demonstrations of up to 2 million people.
 No travelers in Hong Kong have been hurt.
-And today (August 18th) 1.7 million people gathered for a peaceful demonstration on Hong Kong island without a single incident.
+For context: compare this to popular travel destinations like Thailand, where tourists have been murdered and bombs have exploded in tourist locations in central Bangkok.
+Even in the middle of protests, Hong Kong is still far more secure than many Asian neighbors.

 However, it’s also true that this is a very special time in Hong Kong, and anyone who comes now needs to understand what they are parachuting into.
 We agree 100% with the state departments of the US, the UK, Canada and Australia, who recommend that travelers stay alert and keep away from areas where there are protests happening.